kprasadvnsi/ch55x_bare_metal/README.md

 # ch55x_bare_metal

-Simple peripheral library for CH55x microcontrolles
+A simple peripheral library for CH55x microcontrollers.
+This library is for my series of [blog posts](https://kprasadvnsi.com/posts/bare-metal-ch559-pt1/) on CH55x microcontrollers.